Submitty/submitty.github.io/_docs/developer/how_to_contribute.md

       installation/updates will be handled automatically by
       [migrations](migrations) and do not need to be flagged in this way.
-However some operations, like edits to the Apache configuration will not be performed automatically via a migration because these files commonly have customizations that make automation difficult or problematic.
+However some operations, like edits to the Apache configuration should not be performed automatically via a migration because these files commonly have customizations that make automation difficult or problematic.
       See also: [Installation Version Notes](../sysadmin/version_notes)

 * Include the string `Closes #1234` or `Fixes #1234` within the top